What is a Preface? (and is it the Same as an Introduction or Foreword?)

 For an author, the preface presents the opportunity to introduce yourself, the book, and any previous projects or experiences that might have informed it.
 Prefaces are your chance to tell the book’s story — the story of how it went from a thought in your head to a book in our hands.

-Prefaces are more common in nonfiction than in fiction, though they are present in both.
+Prefaces are most common in nonfiction (prologues are more popular for fiction books).
+However, they are present in both.
 They enable you to speak directly about:

 - What you’ve created,